WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 ### Step 2: Display an _Edit_ form

-We added a button that looks nice, but doesn't actually display the page edit form.
-We need a form component for that, so let's create it:
+Our button looks nice but doesn't do anything yet.
+To display an edit form, we need to have one first – let's create it:

 ```js
 import { Button, TextControl } from '@wordpress/components';